Posts

 • Link icons: Hyperlinks are the backbone of the web, and I employ some rudimentary CSS regex to prefix most links with icons to indicate if they link to an anchor within the page, a page within this site, or an external location.

-• Figure lightboxes: While JavaScript is enabled, clicking on a figure opens it in a full screen lightbox that allows users to view imagery in larger sizes alongside captions, attributions, and alt text.
+• Figure lightboxes: While JavaScript is enabled, clicking on a figure opens it in a full-screen lightbox that allows users to view imagery in larger sizes alongside captions, attributions, and alt text.

 • Scroll indicator: When perusing articles, a scroll progress bar appears at the top of the screen, with indicators of heading locations for ease of navigation.
+I’d like to improve this so that it plays nicer with additive content such as comments, is moved to a more advantageous position or larger viewports, and can be better used for swift navigation through articles by users.

 Tooling